Investing Brokerages & Advisors

 6 important differences between M1 Finance and Stash

-While both M1 Finance and Stash are useful investment apps, they differ in several key ways:
+While both M1 Finance and Stash are two of the best investment apps, they differ in several key ways:

 1. Membership fees: M1 costs $3 per month with options to waive, whereas both of Stash's accounts have monthly membership fees.
 If you're looking for a low-cost but fully-featured option, M1 Finance has the edge over Stash.